Runtime Gate v0.1 MCP-Native Sub-100ms Fail-Closed Pre-Execution

 • An AI agent's tool call targets infrastructure it was not explicitly authorized to touch

-• A model or prompt is deployed to production without coherence review
+• A model or prompt is deployed to production without authorization review

 One question.